mgalvc/coupons-system/README.md

 All dependencies are listed in the file `requirements.txt`.
 Run `pip install -r requirements.txt` to have them all installed.

 This project runs over a Postgres database so you need a server up and running.
+The file `db_setup.sql` contains the SQL scripts to create the tables used by this application.

 # How to Run